tdwg/website/community/bdq/tg-2/index.md

 ---
 title: Data quality tests and assertions
+description: >
-summary: The Task Group will provide a report of the practical tests, assertions, principles, software and key references associated with assessing data quality of biodiversity  records.
+  The Task Group will provide a report of the practical tests, assertions, principles, software and key references associated with assessing data quality of biodiversity  records.
 This should provide a basis, along with the other Data Quality Task Groups of a standard approach to data quality that should be used by all agencies providing biodiversity-related data.
-cover_image:
-cover_image_by:
-cover_image_ref:
-tags: task group
+tags: [task group]
 github: https://github.com/tdwg/bdq/tree/master/tg2
 ---